 Parastomal hernias happen when part of your intestines stick out through a stoma.
 A stoma is a surgically made opening in your stomach, small bowel, or colon that allows you to pass waste into a bag.
 This is sometimes needed when patients have gastrointestinal problems that prevent them from having normal bowel movements.

 Parastomal hernias usually develop and grow gradually.
-As it develops, you may notice:
+As it develops, you

 - pain or discomfort around your stoma